 Teams will electrically integrate their transmission hardware, receiver hardware, and transmission cable using NASA-supplied terminal blocks as depicted in FIGURE D. These terminal blocks will provide electrical connections for power and instrumentation lines, as well as a NASA-supplied "loop-out" cable for measurement of the transmission line current.
-All voltage-drop and current measurements will take place on the transmission line "return" that will be connected/referenced to facility ground for safety.
-No NASA cable connections will be needed on the high-voltage side of the transmission line.
+All voltage-drop and current measurements will take place on the transmission line "return," and NASA will work closely with teams to ensure that all measurements are made safely and that any ground connections do not prevent operation of the team's hardware.